UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw3-scheme.md

    general coding rubric, we can infer the contract by looking at the names of the function and its formal parameters.

-Each helper function is specified by algebraic laws.

-Each helper function is tested by check-expect or check-assert, and possibly check-error.
+ * Each helper function is tested by check-expect or check-assert, and possibly check-error.

 As an alternative to helper functions, you may read ahead and define local functions using lambda along with `let`, `letrec`, or `let*`.
 If you do define